EaracheOtalgia; Pain - ear; Ear pain

 Ear pain in adults is less likely to be from an ear infection.
-What you think is ear pain may actually be coming from another location, such as your temporomandibular joint, teeth, throat, or other location.
+Pain that you feel in the ear may be coming from another place such as, your teeth, joint in the jaw (temporomandibular joint) or throat.
 This is called "referred" pain.

 Causes of ear pain may include:

-Ear pain in a child or infant may be due to infection, or the following causes:
+Ear pain in a child or infant may be due to infection.
+Other causes may include:

 - Ear canal irritation from cotton-tipped swabs

 - Soap or shampoo staying in the ear

 - Place a cold pack or cold wet wash cloth on the outer ear for 20 minutesto reduce pain.

 - Chewing may help relieve the pain and pressure of an ear infection.
 (Gum can be a choking hazard for young children.)

 - Resting in an upright position instead of lying downcan reduce pressure in the middle ear.

 - Over-the-counter ear drops can be used to relieve pain as long as the eardrum has not ruptured.